XXIV Old Buildings - Leading Commercial / Chancery Barristers

 For example:

-The Public Institution for Social Security v Al Rajaan and others – this is a massive multi-defendant (c 40) fraud claim arising from bribes which are alleged to have been paid by various UK, Swiss and Liechtenstein financial institutions and intermediaries.
-The claims total US$900,000,000.
-Francis acts for Banque Mirabaud & Cie SA.
-At first instance, Francis successfully challenged the jurisdiction of the English court – [2020] EWHC 2979 (Comm).
-The case has just been heard in the Court of Appeal and judgment is awaited.
+• The Public Institution for Social Security v Al Rajaan and others, [2022] EWCA Civ 29, [2020] EWHC 2979 (Comm): A substantial multi-defendant (c 40) fraud claim arising from bribes which were alleged to have been paid by various UK, Swiss and Liechtenstein financial institutions and The claims total US$900,000,000.
+Francis successfully represented Swiss private bank Banque Mirabaud & Cie SA in the Commercial Court and the Court of Appeal.

-Mezhdunarodniy Promyshlenniy Bank v Pugachev [2015] EWCA Civ 139 – Francis acted for Sergei Pugachev who was a politically exposed Russian oligarch then living in London.
-The state-appointed liquidator of the Russian bank claimed the deficiency in the liquidation pursuant to Russian insolvency law.
-The claim exceeded US$1Bn.
+• JSC Mezhdunarodniy Promyshlenniy Bank v Pugachev [2015] EWCA Civ 139, [2014] EWHC 4336: Francis acted for Sergei Pugachev who was a politically exposed Russian oligarch then living in London (he was known as “Putin’s banker).
+The state-appointed liquidator of a Russian bank claimed an alleged deficiency of US$2 billion in the liquidation pursuant to Russian insolvency law.
+The proceedings were commenced in England under section 25 of the CJJA 1982 and freezing orders were obtained.
+The claim exceeded US$2Bn.
 Over two years Francis acted in hard-fought proceedings in relation to extensive WFOs obtained by the Claimant A very important point of law as to the scope of a worldwide freezing order in relation to interests under a discretionary trust was considered by the Court of Appeal.

-MG Fabrications: Francis acted for Lloyds Register in relation to major (and ambitious) fraudulent trading claim made against Lloyds Register by the liquidators of a ship-building company.
-The liquidators alleged that fraudulent certificates had been issued.
-After a hard-fought pre-trial defence, the claimant liquidators abandoned the claim.
+• MG Fabrications (in Liquidation) v Lloyd’s Register: Francis acted for Lloyds Register in relation to a major (and ambitious) fraudulent trading claim made against Lloyds Register by the liquidators of a ship-building The liquidators alleged that fraudulent certificates had been issued.
+After a hard-fought pre-trial defence, the claimant liquidators abandoned the claim on the eve of trial.

-BTA Bank: Francis acted for various BVI companies who were alleged to have been used as conduits to move money stolen from the claimants.
+• BTA Bank: Francis acted for various BVI companies who were alleged to have been used as conduits to move money stolen from the claimants in connection with the claims against Mr Ablyazov.

-Francis has extensive commercial litigation experience covering a wide range of areas including:
+“An excellent, inclusive team leader, who is thoughtful and highly strategic Francis has extensive commercial litigation experience domestically and internationally covering a wide range of practice areas including:

 • Fund and banking litigation